rezzorix/minisforum-bios-updates/README.md

-### miniforum BIOS Update Guide
+### minisforum BIOS Update Guide
-#### How to Update Firmware for Minisforum UM790pro & NPB7 in EFI shell<br>(no Windows install needed)
+#### How to Update Firmware for minisforum UM790pro & NPB7 in EFI shell<br>(no Windows install needed)

-The firmware update process is similar for other Minisforum mini PC series and may apply to them as well.
+The firmware update process is similar for other minisforum mini PC series and may apply to them as well.

 ---
 #### Requirements: